 - 1 tsp cinnamon

 - Rinse and cut off the ends of the rhubarb and chop into 1/2" pieces.
 If adding apples or strawberries, peel, core and slice the into bite size pieces.
-Place in a greased 13" x 9" baking pan or round stone like used in the photos.
+Place in a greased 13" x 9" baking pan.

-- In a mixing bowl beat the flour, sugar, egg, vanilla and baking powder until it becomes a crumbled mixture.
-Sprinkle this mixture over the apples.
+- In a mixing bowl beat the flour, sugar, baking powder, egg and vanilla until it becomes a crumbled mixture.
+Sprinkle this mixture over the rhubarb.

 - Melt the butter, drizzle over the top and sprinkle with cinnamon.
 Bake for 40 minutes.